dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/airtable.md

 ### Source `airtable_source`

-This function retrieves tables from given Airtable base.
+This function retrieves tables from a given Airtable base.

 ```py
 @dlt.source